OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 ### Wave 1 to MVP (BULK!!)
 ..
+- [ ] On `SaveSelectedColours` loading state, hide top tab bar
-- [ ] Update image analysis view to have updated user palette so it can analyze colours properly.
+- [ ] Update image analysis view to have updated user palette so it can analyze colours properly
-- [ ] Fix word wrap on palette select items
+- [ ] Add a general typeface
 ..
 https://www.youtube.com/watch?v=gm7Xct50CFo
 - [ ] Onboarding view
-..
-- [ ] Add a general typeface

 Suggestions:
 - Should we add a floating bottom right button on UserPalette to toggle Edit view?
 Is long press not obvious enough?